Shuvam-2000/Shuvam-2000/README.md

 💫 About Me:
-🚀 Passionate software developer proficient in the MERN stack, building dynamic and scalable web applications.
-Always eager to tackle challenges, optimize performance, and contribute to impactful projects.

-🌱 Continuously learning and refining my skills, I thrive on problem-solving and collaboration.

-🔗 Explore my GitHub to see my projects, and connect with me on LinkedIn to follow my journey!
+I’m a Full-Stack Developer specializing in MERN and Next.js, with hands-on experience in building dynamic and scalable web applications.
+Proficient in React, Node.js, Express, MongoDB, TypeScript, and Redux, I am passionate about developing AI-integrated web apps and crafting products that are both impactful and scalable.
+Always eager to learn and grow, I am currently exploring AI and ML while continuously refining my skills.
+Explore my GitHub to check out my projects, and feel free to connect with me on LinkedIn to follow my journey!

 # 💻 Tech Stack: